MattWindsor91/roslyn/concepts/docs/compare.md

 instance methods just as they would be defined for classes, and uses an implicit type parameter to represent the 'this' object.

-It is unclear how, in Shapes, we get hold of the implicit 'this' type parameter.
+It is unclear how, in Shapes, we get hold of the 'this' type parameter.
 We discuss this later.

 ### Examples ###